sensible-hq/sensible-docs/readme-sync/v0/welcome/3000 - getting-started.md

 How it works: Question method
 ---

-The easiest way to start extracting simple information is to ask a natural-language question, as you would ask a chatbot.
+The easiest way to start extracting simple information is to ask a natural-language question.

 For example, to extract the bodily injury liability: